PvtSeaCow/Bartender-DiscordPythonCog/README.md

 # Extra Info
 ### Usage
-I here by allow for the use of this cog within discord bot, and only discord bots.
+I here by allow for the use of this cog within discord bots, and only discord bots.
 I am not resposible for this cog causing problems on your computer, internet, or the bot itself.
 If said bot is a self-bot, the commands are only allowed to be used by the owner, and only the owner.
 If said bot is a public bot, the bot must be a bot account using [Discord's API](https://discordapp.com/developers).
 I will not allow and not tell anyone to make their self-bot public.
 (If I do, slap me)

 ### Requirments
 This cogs uses: